Blue and White Accessories in Traditional Home Decor

 In the seating area, two comfortable blue chairs flank another console table.
 This is a great place to display family pictures.

 I hope that you enjoyed this traditional home tour with blue and white accessories throughout.
-If you love decorating with blue and white, then you should have quite a bit of inspiration.
+It truly is such a lovely interpretation of using one color throughout a home.
+If you love decorating with blue and white, you should have plenty of inspiration.

 Don’t forget to PIN this post to your home decor boards.